wesam/task06082017/README.md

 ## How To Use

-Note that the trip data file should be added to "data" folder named by "trip_data.json".
+Trip data file should be added to "data" folder and named by "trip_data.json".

 ```
 In this version the trip date should be in JSON format we will add extra formats later.